-Your manuscript will be reviewed by your Editor, who will send you, through ScholarOne, any suggestions for amendments or improvements.
+Your manuscript will be reviewed by your Editor and ad hoc reviewers, who will send you, through ScholarOne, any suggestions for amendments or improvements.
 The revised version of your manuscript must then be uploaded to ScholarOne within 4 weeks.

 Should further amendments be required, you will receive feedback through ScholarOne.
 Otherwise, your (revised or original) manuscript will be approved by the Editor.